 “Swab the poop deck” is a commonly heard phrase, but it may have been taken slightly out of context.
 You might hear the term in some cartoon shows as characters are seen cleaning the main deck.

-While the cleaning part is correct (being told to “swab the poop deck” means a person is to mop a stern deck), the cartoon characters probably weren’t seen cleaning the actual deck.
+While the cleaning part is correct (it means a person is to mop a stern deck), the cartoon characters probably weren’t seen cleaning the actual deck.

 If you are wondering what a poop deck is, the short version is that it is the raised area on the back of a ship where the captain and officers could navigate the ship and observe the sails and crew members.
 It provided an excellent place for overseeing the ship’s activities.